Sundo: Be-kyung

 Be-Kyung's original name was Chung-San (Eng. "the Blue Mountain").
 In the late 1940s, as a child, Chung-San encountered a Taoist monk on the mountain named Chung-Woon (Eng.
 "Clear Clouds").
 Legend has it that Chung-Woon offered to teach Chung-San how to break stones with his bare hands if he agreed to follow him, who would have agreed.

 Thus began the training of Chung-San in Kouk Sun Do with Chung-Woon and his master Moo-Woon (Without Cloud).
 In 1967, after twenty years of Asceticism and training, Chung-Woon asked Chung-San to leave the mountain to go and spread the ancient wisdom of Kouk Sun Do to the world.
 On this occasion, Chung-San was renamed Be-Kyung (the Secret Frontier) by his master.
 Following some demonstrations of the benefits of his art, Be-Kyung opened the first Kouk Sun Do school in 1970 in Seoul.

 Initially, Be-Kyung taught all of the practices he had inherited from the Kukson monks: martial arts (Su Sul) and internal arts (Kouk Sun Do); then he concentrated on the internal practice, the most important to him.
 During this period, he wrote two books available only in Korea: one chronicling his life as a hermit with Chung-Woon, the other containing more information about the Kouk Sun Do itself.
 (Note: It's story, objectives, practice etc.)

 In 1983, after making sure that his former students would disseminate his art in turn, Be-Kyung returned peacefully to his life as a Taoist monk in the mountains.
-Among the twelve masters trained by Be-Kyung, Hyun-moon Kim is the one who spread the Sundo the most beyond the borders of Korea.
+Among the twelve masters trained by Be-Kyung, Hyun-moon Kim is the one who spread Sundo the most beyond the borders of Korea.